maartene/AoC2024/Day09/NOTES.md

 - ✅ Fixed ❌ where optimized algorithm broke existing tests

 ## 🍅 Pomodoro 4
+- ✅ What a mess!!!!

 ## 🍅 Pomodoro 5
-- ⚠️ Checksum for the example input while moving files should be 2858
+- ✅ Checksum for the example input while moving files should be 2858
-- ⚠️ Lets get that second star
+- ✅ Lets get that second star